aurora-opensource/xviz/docs/api-reference/io/overview.md

 ## Providers

-An [XVIZ Provider](/docs/api-reference/io/overview-provider.md) encapsulates the specific details of the concrete XVIZ data format and provides a generic interface to access metadata and frames.
+An [XVIZ Provider](/docs/api-reference/io/overview-provider.md) encapsulates the specific details of the concrete XVIZ data format and provides a generic interface to access metadata and messages.